 Pay your taxes

-This is real money, so you need to pay taxes on it.
+Side hustle money is real money, so you need to pay taxes on it.
 That includes keeping track of your income, paying quarterly taxes if applicable, tracking deductions to lower your tax bills, and more.
 You can learn all about it at How to Handle Taxes for Your Side Hustle.

 Make sure there aren’t any conflicts of interest with your other job

-To keep yourself out of trouble at your day job, read through company guidelines to see if there are any potential conflicts of interest with your side hustle, like a non-compete clause.
+To keep yourself out of trouble with your day job, read through company guidelines to see if there are any potential conflicts of interest with your side hustle, like a non-compete clause.
 You can also set up a meeting with HR to learn more, but don’t feel like you need to disclose too much about your side hustle.

 Be realistic with yourself